Alk-

 The root alk- is used in organic chemistry to form classification names for classes of organic compounds which contain a carbon skeleton but no aromatic rings.
 It was extracted from the word alcohol by removing the -ol suffix.
 See e.g. alkyl, alkane.

+The International Union of Pure and Applied Chemistry (IUPAC) nomenclature system is used to systematically identify organic compounds.
+Prefixes, suffixes, and infixes are known as organic chemistry affixes.
+These affixes provide details about the molecule's structure, such as the quantity of carbon atoms, the kind of carbon-to-carbon bonds, and the existence of functional groups.

+The following are a few typical additions in organic chemistry: